It’s illegal to drive if either:

-If they think you’re unfit to drive because of taking drugs, you’ll be arrested and will have a blood test at a police station.
-If the test shows you’ve taken drugs you could be charged with a crime.
+If they think you’re unfit to drive because of taking drugs, you’ll be arrested and will have to take a blood or urine test at a police station.

 Penalties for drug driving